AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

    For more information, see [Add and configure datasets](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html?lang=en#add-dataset){target=_blank} in *Create a connection* in the *Adobe Customer Journey Analytics Guide*.

-1. Configure your lookup dataset with the Key field as "key" and the Matching key field with the following path:
+1. Configure your lookup dataset with the [!UICONTROL Key] field as "key" and the Matching key field with the following path:

    ```
    _experience.decisioning.propositions.scopeDetails.correlationID